 6. Hebrews 4:15

 Jesus is sinless (2 Corinthians 5:21; 1 John 3:5; 1 Peter 1:19, 2:22; Hebrews 7:26– 27).
 His sinlessness is a testimony to His divine nature.
-It is also what causes Him to be merciful towards our sins and enabled Him to be a substitutional sacrifice for the sins of mankind.
+It is also what causes Him to be merciful towards our sins and enabled Him to serve as a substitutional sacrifice for the sins of mankind.

 7. 1 Corinthians 15:3-4

 Jesus died for our sins and rose from death.
 His death defeated the power of sin, and his resurrection defeated the power of death.

 - He died for our sins (1 Peter 2:24; Isaiah 53:5; Hebrews 9:28; 2 Corinthians 5:21; Romans 3:25, 4:25; Galatians 3:13; John 1:29; Matthew 1:21).
 Jesus’s death was substitutional; it was on our behalf; sacrificial.
 He took our punishment.
 It was atoning; it provides reconciliation and results in forgiveness for believers (Romans 5:15).